Efficient End-to-end Language Model Fine-tuning on Graphs: Experiment

-\item Notably, the proposed LEADING achieves a memory cost that is nearly identical to Supervised-FT LLM training without using graphs, which aligns with our expectations.
-This alignment is attributed to the two-pipeline neighbor decoupling and implicit graph modeling as introduced in Section~\ref{sec:method}.
+\item Notably, the proposed LEADING achieves a memory cost that is nearly identical to Supervised-FT LM training without using graphs, which aligns with our expectations.
+This is attributed to the proposed neighbor decoupling and implicit graph modeling as introduced in Section~\ref{sec:method}.